 “His cheeks were thin to hollowness; his mouth was wide; there were shallow, almost delicate indentations at his temples, and his gray eyes were so colorless I thought he was blind.”

-~Harper Lee, To Kill a Mockingbird, (Character: Scout Finch as the narrator about Boo Radley), Theme: Description and Humanity, Chapter 29, Page 310
+(Speaker: Scout Finch as the narrator describing Boo Radley, Chapter 29, Page 310)

 “A strange small spasm shook him, as if he heard fingernails scrape slate, but as I gazed at him in wonder the tension slowly drained from his face.
 His lips parted into a timid smile, and our neighbor’s image blurred with my sudden tears.
 ‘Hey, Boo,’ I said.”